Anti-racism is a priority for the U of M Libraries

 - Umbra Search African American HistoryA freely available search tool and widget that brings together over 400,000 digitized materials documenting African American culture and history from over 1,000 libraries, archives, and cultural heritage institutions.

-Streaming Documentaries and Video
+Streaming documentaries and videos

 - Kanopy StreamingVideo streaming platform hosting a wide variety of award-winning films and documentaries.